Breaking Misguided Beliefs: My Back Pain Story

 Solutions for Coping

-Last weekend when I shared with Dean the anxiety that I was struggling with on the ride back home, he suggested that I consider starting to run again to release some of my anxiety.
-I had been a runner for 25 years until lower back pain and hamstring injuries led me to end that chapter three years ago.
-I would do the elliptical machine at the gym until COVID-19 led me to cancel my gym membership.
-I have been riding a spin bike at home six mornings a week for 45 minutes, but I will be the first to admit that I had not been pushing myself full throttle to get my heart rate truly pumping.
+I shared with Dean the anxiety that I was struggling with on the ride back home from the grocery store.
+He suggested that I consider starting to run again to release some of my anxiety.
+I had been a runner for 25 years until pain and injuries ended that chapter three years ago.
+I would do the elliptical machine at the gym until COVID led me to cancel my gym membership.
+I’ve been riding a spin bike regularly at home, but admittedly not pushing myself to elevate my heart rate.

-The day after the grocery store trip anxiety I laced up an old pair of running shoes and headed towards the high school track a mile away on foot.
-Once I got there, I discovered that the track was not open to the public, so I cautiously jogged back home on the sidewalk to protect my lower back.
+The day after the grocery store trip I ventured to the high school track a mile away.
+I discovered that the track was not open to the public, so I cautiously jogged back home on the sidewalk.

 I had forgotten what it felt like to be truly winded.
 My heart rate had not been elevated to that level in a year.
 When I got home, I felt happy and relaxed.
 The air of depression that had been hanging over me had lifted.
 That experience paved the way for me to learn how to better manage anxiety.
-Since then, I’ve been making a point to get my heart rate pumping on my spin bike as I await the delivery of new running shoes that will support my back.
+I’ve since been pushing myself more on my spin bike as I await the delivery of new running shoes.

-As someone who believes that our thoughts are the driving force behind our experiences, my issue with anxiety has been a challenge.
-I know from too many first-hand experiences how difficult it can be to stop the avalanche of fear during a panic attack to calmly remind yourself that everything is going to be okay.
+I believe that our thoughts are the driving force behind our experiences, making my issue with anxiety a challenge.
+I know how difficult it can be to stop the avalanche of fear during a panic attack.
+How do you bring yourself back to a sense of calm?

 6 Tips for Anxiety Management

-I want to stress that I am not a mental health professional nor have I had any formal training in anxiety.
-I am simply a patient who wants to share concepts that I’ve been practicing that have helped me to better manage the impact of unwelcome panic attacks.
+I am not a mental health professional nor have I had any formal training in anxiety.
+I simply want to share concepts that have helped me to better manage the impact of panic attacks.

 1. Identify that what you are experiencing is a panic attack which you have experienced and lived through before